1. The atmosphere is the envelope of_____________.

 Explanation: Near the subpolar low-pressure belt.

-69. Monsoon winds are seasonal winds that reverse due to:
+69. Monsoon winds are seasonal winds that reverse due to_____________.

 A) Earth’s rotation